irombie/inclusive-fl/README.md

 * ```--seed:```     Random Seed.
 Default set to 1.

 ## Federated Parameters
-* ```--iid:```      Distribution of data amongst users.
+* ```--distribution:```  Distribution of data amongst users.
 Default set to IID.
-Set to 0 for non-IID.
+Options are 'iid', 'non_iid' and 'majority_minority'
 * ```--num_users:```Number of users.
 Default is 100.
 * ```--frac:```     Fraction of users to be used for federated updates.
 Default is 0.1.
 * ```--local_ep:``` Number of local training epochs in each user.
 Default is 10.
 * ```--local_bs:``` Batch size of local updates in each user.
 Default is 10.
-* ```--dist_noniid:```  Used in non-iid setting (--iid=0).
+* ```--dirichlet_param:```  Used in non-iid setting.
 Option to give each user the proportion of each class samples according to Dirichlet distribution.
 Default set to 0 to omit this option.
-Set to 1 to select this option.
-(The default value of other non-IID option for unequal splits --unequal=0 must stay unchanged).

 ## Algorithm specific parameters
 * ```--fl_method:``` Name of method to use.
 Currently supports "FedAvg", "FedProx", "FedBN" and "TestLossWeighted"